Do you need a tagline or slogan for your small business?

 Where to use a tagline or slogan for your small business

 Consider adding a slogan to your header/banner on the home page of your website.
-Other great places is on your about page and other content sections of your website
+Other great places are on your about page and other content sections of your website

 Business cards & business publications